DonMVB/aws/AWS_Security_SCS_C01.md

 - Note - will need to use code to to cause behaviors (examcple script[https://github.com/awslabs/amazon-guardduty-tester]) The console has a way to generate sample findings though.
 - GD can have a white list for IP's and threat list of IP's you are OK with.
 - GD service will provide notification as the threat-scape changes.
+- Requirements
+  - Service Permissions: Access to Cloud Trail, DNS query, and VPC Flow logs.
+Also requires an IAM serice permission focused role so GD can get info about EC2 (DescribeInstance, DescribeImages) to present EC2 instance metadata.
+  - Trust Relationship: allows 'guardduty.amazonaws.com' to AssumeRole via STS.
+  - Trusted IP lists: GD will not generate findings against any "trusted" finding - this is a white list.
+  - Threat List: If you want to have your own Evil IP list, maintain entries under Threat Lists.
+- GD sends notifications by default every 6 hrs; can change to hourly or every 15 min.
+- There is a "generate sample findings" option as well.
+Findings have a significant amount of security awareness data for thier findings, answering most of the 5W's.
+- GD can trigger a Lambda function and interact w/ the resources.
+- You can manage all GD findings centrally, on one console.
+You need to 'add accounts" to do this.
+- Updates: GD uses ML, service publishes bulletins.

+# Secrets Manager (Added 10/28/2020)
+- Service that stores and rotates DB and other sensitive secrets / credentials.
+Pricing after 30d trial is .4/secret/month, and 0.05/10K API calls.
+- Most common use is for RDS databases.
+Any secret can be stored if you can use it as a key Value pair.
+- When enabled on the first time, SM will rotate DB credentials immediatly to test config.
+All apps must retrieve, not have creds hard coded!
+AWS recommends you start w/ cred rotation enabled disabled.
+- Secrets Mgr vs. Parameter Store (Name is a clue!)
+  - SM: built in integration w/ RDS DB's, auto rotates, support for non RDS using Lambda functions.
+  - PS: wider variety of stored values, integrated with AWS System Manager.
+  - In the console, go into "Security, Identity, Compliance" | Securet Manager.
+Add a DB secret (user, pass).
+You can select a KMS key, then the RDS DB.
+Before you commit, select "disable" under config auto rotate - then you can make sure all apps are getting the cred from SM.
+Note that you create a Lambda function in the UI, so you need to name the function.
+  - You can 'delete secret', but there is a 7d waiting period by default.

+# SES Simple Email Service (Added 10/28/2020)
+- Just that - email capability from your AWS applications (marketing, transaction, notifications, ...)
+- Uses standard SMTP.
+Requires TLS to the SMTP endpoint.
+- SES for EC2: The applicable security group must permit port 25 access, but that is throttled.
+Instead, use port 587 or 2587.

+# Security Hub (Added 10/28/2020)
+- Single page for notifications / alerts from AWS services.
+Supports automated checks in the account for PCI DSS and CIS Benchmark for AWS.
+Guard Duty, Macie, Inspector, IAM Access mgr, FW manager.
+- Integrates with third party tools as well.
+- Integrated with Cloud Watch, which can further integrate with Lambda for action.

+# Network Packet Inspection Topics (added 11/2/2020)
+- Not provided by AWS - these technologies are related: Flow logs, WAF, host Firewall.
+- Provides IDS/IPS functionality; deeper packet inspection, LAN protocol and app protocol validation.
+- There are a few vendors provding this functionality: Alert Logic, Trend Micro, McAfee are examples.

+# Active Directory Federation with AWS (added 11/2/2020)
+- AWS allows federated signin to the console.
+Would setup when you have AD and want some or all of them to have some access to AWS.
+Promise is to minimize admin overhead by leveraging existing users, groups, authentication.
+- ADFS: Active Directory Federation Services - SSO solution.
+ID solution.
+Configured in the on prem data center.
+Requires a two way trust to be trusted in identity provider.
+ADFS needs a relying party trust w/ AWS as rely party.
+- SAML 2.0: Open std for exchanging identity/security information  between identity providers.
+- Process: Users access a specific ADFS enabled login page, once authenticated ADFS returns a SAML token. users browswer sends SAML to AWS login page / sign in.
+The sign in AWS page issues an STS AssumeRoleWitnSAML on behalf of the user.
+Lastly, the user gets redirected to the console.
+- ADFS returns group information as well.
+Users can assume roles in AWS based on AD group membership.

+# AWS Artifact (added 11/2/2020)
+- Download AWS security/compliance documents.
+Under "Security, Identity, Compliance".
+Documents are under an NDA.

+# Other resources useful for Exam Prep (Added 11/2/2020)
+- aws.amazon.com/whitepapers
+  - KMS Best Practices, DDoS Best Practices, Logging in AWS.
+Well Architected Framework (intro, sumary, skim, read bits)
+- Re Invent Videos
+  - KMS best practices, encryption deep dive, DDoS best practices, IAM policy Manaster
+  - VPC Fundementals / Conectivity Options, Advanced Sec Best Prac Masterclass
+- FAQ's on all security services within scope for the exam - there is a security section (all should be read)

+# Troubleshotting Security scenarios (Added 11/3/2020)

+## Cloud Watch
+- IAM: Does the user have the correct permissions ( many times this is the root cause).
+Remember, everything is deny by default, so users don't get access until they are granted.
+- User can't see Cloud Watch Dashboard.
+Grant Read only access to CW
+- System not sending to Cloud Watch: Is the agent installed?
+EC2 needs permissions (Instance role) to get to CW.
+-